Ethics for Environment and Development

 Objectives and learning outcomes of the course

-- to discuss with confidence the ethical dimensions of key issues relating to sustainable development, poverty reduction, environmental management and corporate responsibility.
+- discuss critically the ethical dimensions of key issues that relate to sustainable development, poverty reduction, environmental management and corporate responsibility

-- to recognise and identify the underlying ethical arguments used by a range of commentators on a particular issue.
+- recognise, specify and interpret the underlying ethical arguments used by a range of commentators on a particular environmental or development issue

-- to construct clear, reasoned and consistent arguments based on sound ethical principles, whilst understanding the limitations of ethical frameworks.
+- construct clear, reasoned and consistent arguments based on sound ethical principles, and understand the main limitations of ethical frameworks.

 Scope and syllabus